Tayyab-VenD/CareemAssignment/README.md

 ## Network

-This layer is responsible for executing web requests and providing response in completion block.
-There is a `WebClient` protocol that expects a raw request, executes it and provides a raw response.
-Its implementation can be built on `URLSession`, `Alamofire` or any other networking library.
-The `MovieDBService` protocol is responsible for generating raw requests and parsing raw responses to models.
+This layer is responsible for executing web requests and providing response in asynchronous way.
+There is a `APIClient` protocol which expects the execution of a request.
+Its implementation is built on `URLSession`, but can be easily changed to any other networking library.
+The `APIRequest` protocol declares a model data type for response and a method for generating raw web request, which a client can execute.
+So there should be a separate struct for each api endpoint.

 ## Persistence

-This layer is responsible for persisting data.
-There is a protocol named `Persistence` which covers all aspects of data persistence.
-Its implementation can be built on core data, sqlite or any other library.
+This layer is responsible for persisting data based on repository pattern.
+So there should be a separate repository class for each different kind of entity.